 Member milk banks follow strict screening, processing, and dispensing guidelines that were developed by HMBANA in consultation with the Centers for Disease Control and US Food and Drug Administration.
 Member milk banks also follow the regulations set forth by their state departments of health.
-HMBANA update these guidelines as needed and regularly assess member milk banks for compliance.
+HMBANA updates these guidelines as needed and regularly assesses member milk banks for compliance.

 Each pasteurization team member thoroughly scrubs her or his hands with antimicrobial soap before putting on gloves.
 Gloves are always used.

 Donor milk is carefully transferred from its original storage container to glass flasks before pasteurization.